t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 The packing strategies you employ may vary depending on the type of trip you're embarking on.
 Whether it's a weekend getaway, a business trip, or a long-term adventure, consider tailoring your packing approach to suit your specific needs.
 Here are some packing strategies for different types of trips:

-{% include figure.html url="9.jpg" alt="Packing strategies for different types of trips" %}
+{% include figure.html url="packing_strategies.jpg" alt="Effective packing strategies for different types of trips, such as weekend getaways and adventure travel." %}

 1. **Weekend getaway**: For a short weekend trip, aim to pack light and bring only the essentials.
 Stick to versatile clothing pieces that can be mixed and matched, and opt for travel-sized toiletries to save space.
 Consider using a backpack or a small carry-on suitcase to avoid checked baggage fees.